Police

 Standards of dress and behaviour are conservative.
 Take care not to offend.

-If you're a woman, wear clothing to covers your knees outside of resorts.
+If you're a woman, wear clothing to covers your knees and shoulders.

 Some Australian criminal laws still apply when you’re overseas.
 If you break these laws, you may face prosecution in Australia.